upsidedownlabs/upsidedownlabs.github.io/software/chords/chords-python/index.rst

 - Utilizes `plotly` to generate interactive line plots for the selected channel.
 - Plots include advanced features such as:
-   - Zoom: Zoom in to inspect specific data ranges.
+   - *Zoom*: Zoom in to inspect specific data ranges.
-   - Pan: Move across the plot to explore different sections.
+   - *Pan*: Move across the plot to explore different sections.
-   - Autoscale: Automatically adjust the plot scale to fit the data.
+   - *Autoscale*: Automatically adjust the plot scale to fit the data.
-   - Download Plot as PNG: Save the generated plot as a high-quality PNG image.
+   - *Download Plot as PNG*: Save the generated plot as a high-quality PNG image.
-   - Hover-to-View Data Points: Hover over the plot to view precise data values.
+   - *Hover-to-View Data Points*: Hover over the plot to view precise data values.

 4. User-Friendly Interface:
 ---------------------------